Impact

 Risk and Exploitability

 The CVSS score of 5.5 reflects moderate severity.
-No EPSS score is published, so the exact likelihood of exploitation is unknown, but the fact that a malicious packet can be injected into a capture makes exploitation plausible.
+This defect corresponds to CWE-835 and CWE-606, and the EPSS score of <1% indicates a very low but non-zero exploitation probability; however, because a malicious packet can be injected into a capture, exploitation remains possible.
 The vulnerability is not listed in the CISA KEV catalog.
 The attack vector can be inferred to be payload-based: an attacker would create or supply an OpenFlow v6 packet that triggers the loop and deliver it to a Wireshark instance—either by opening a crafted trace file or by capturing traffic that contains the packet.
-Once the loop is entered, Wireshark may become unresponsive or crash, achieving a denial‑of‑service outcome.
+Once the loop is entered, Wireshark may become unresponsive or crash, achieving a denial-of-service outcome.

 OpenCVE Enrichment